Python Break, Continue and Pass Statements in Loops

 David Found.
 Loop terminates here

 As seen, the names after David were not printed.
-This is because the break statement stops the iteration once the name, David, is found.
+This is because the Python Break statement stops the iteration once the name, David, is found.

 Now, let’s see how to do the same task with while loops.